Diabetes Prevention Program

 We spearheaded a broad coalition of health equity advocates, DPP providers, drug companies, and health care providers all of whom called on the legislature to make DPP a covered expense for Medi-Cal recipients.

-Fact sheets for individual budget committee members highlighting diabetes rates in their districts and potential cost savings from DPP.
+We developed fact sheets for individual budget committee members highlighting diabetes and prediabetes rates in their districts and likely cost savings from DPP.

 Los Angeles Times, 7/7/17Read more

-UCLA Center for Health Policy Research, March 2016Download
+UCLA Center for Health Policy Research and Public Health Advocates, March 2016Download

 Public Health Advocates, 2007Download